SSWConsulting/SSW.Rules.Content/rules/best-online-documentation-site/rule.md

   - Suitable for simple and complex documentation.
 - **Use Case:**
   - Versatile option for both small and large documentation projects.

-### Sphinx

-- **Features:**
-  - Creates intelligent and beautiful documentation.
-  - Written in Python and supports reStructuredText and Markdown.
-- **Use Case:**
-  - Commonly used for Python projects and detailed documentation needs.

-### Confluence

-- **Features:**
-  - Developed by Atlassian and part of their suite of tools.
-  - Excellent for internal documentation and collaboration.
-  - Integrates well with Jira and other Atlassian products.
-- **Use Case:**
-  - Best for teams using other Atlassian tools, requiring extensive collaboration.

-### VuePress

-- **Features:**
-  - Static site generator powered by Vue.js.
-  - Uses Markdown and allows Vue components.
-- **Use Case:**
-  - Ideal for Vue.js developers needing integrated documentation tools.

 ## Conclusion